yaak-ai/blog/lerobot-goes-to-driving-school.md

 <p align="center">
   <em> Fig 4: L2D 6x RGB cameras, waypoints (orange) and vehicle location (green)
-  Instructions: “*drive straight up to the stop stop sign and then when you have right of way, merge with the moving traffic from the left*” </em>
+  Instructions: drive straight up to the stop stop sign and then when you have right of way, merge with the moving traffic from the left </em>
 </p>

 # Search & Curation